Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 ```console
 NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
 Make sure that the latest NVIDIA driver is installed and running.
 ```
 This means the NVIDIA's driver needs to be updated.
+Refer to [this section](Training-on-Amazon-Web-Service.md#update-and-setup-nvidia-driver) for more information.